Quasiflats in hierarchically hyperbolic spaces: Background

 \begin{defn}[Rank] The \emph{rank} $\nu=\nu(\cuco X,\mathfrak S)$ of the HHS $(\cuco X,\mathfrak S)$ is the maximal $n$ so that there exist pairwise orthogonal $U_1,\dots,U_n\in\mathfrak S$ for which $\pi_{U_i}(\cuco X)$ is unbounded for all $i$. \end{defn}

-\emph{Standard product regions} are a standard useful tool; see \cite[Section~13]{hhs1} and \cite{hhs2}.
+The rank is closely related to \emph{standard product regions} in $\cuco X$, which are a useful tool whose construction we now review; see also \cite[Section~13]{hhs1} and \cite[Section 5]{hhs2}.
 These products are built out of the following two spaces, which we define abstractly, but often implicitly identify with their images as subsets of $\cuco X$.